Healthcare in Derbyshire

 Healthcare in Derbyshire was the responsibility of five clinical commissioning groups covering North Derbyshire, Southern Derbyshire, Erewash, Hardwick, and Tameside and Glossop.
 North Derbyshire, Southern Derbyshire, Erewash and Hardwick announced in November 2018 that they planned to merge.
+As 1st of April 2019, they have officially merged, with the new NHS Derby and Derbyshire CCG bringing together 116 local GP practices to care for over a million patients in the region.